Seismic Wavefield Reconstruction based on Compressed Sensing using Data-Driven Reduced-Order Model: Methodologies

-Measurements are typically performed at specific points using discretely installed sensors.
-Therefore, it is necessary to maximize the information obtained with the sensors as much as possible.
-In some cases, it is better to use all available sensors, but in other cases, it is better to use fewer sensors for estimation from the perspective of the signal-to-noise ratio, processing time, and so on.
 The problem that optimizes sensor locations is called the sensor selection/placement problem and is formulated as a combinatorial optimization problem, which is known as a nondeterministic polynomial time (NP)-hard problem.
 In the present study, we employed the D-optimality-based greedy method for vector measurements (DG-vec) proposed by \citet{saito2021data} to select appropriate observation sites when the number of observation sites is reduced.
 This method is adapted to optimization of the sensor locations for vector measurement that the multiple component signals are measured by each sensor.
-The optimization of sensor locations was conducted based on the D-optimal design of experiment \citep{atkinson2007optimum}.
-The aim of DG-vec method is to find suboptimal sensor set that minimize the volume of the error ellipsoid in the linear inverse problem.
+Optimization of sensor locations was conducted based on the D-optimal design of experiment \citep{atkinson2007optimum}.
+The aim of DG-vec method is to find a suboptimal sensor set that minimizes the volume of the error ellipsoid in the linear inverse problem.
+Minimizing the estimation error is realized by maximizing the determinant of the error covariance matrix of the estimated latent variables by the least squares estimation and those true values.
 The sensor candidate matrix was $\mathbf{U}_r$ in the present study.
-The sensor locations are iteratively selected and the following objective function is maximized in each step:
+This process corresponds to constructing measurement matrix $\mathbf{C}$ from the sensor candidate matrix $\mathbf{U}_r$ by constructing the sensor location matrix $\mathbf{H}$ in Eq.~\eqref{eq:observation} ($\mathbf{C}=\mathbf{HU}_r$).
+The sensor locations, which are the location of the unity in the row vectors of $\mathbf{H}$, are iteratively selected while adding the row of $\mathbf{H}$, and the following objective function is maximized in each single-sensor subproblem:

 It should be noted that objective function for site selection in the present study was carried out by modified objective function of Eq.~\eqref{eq:obj_det} as follows for further robust computation \citep{shamaiah2010greedy,saito2021determinant}: